rbrockerhoff/SwiftChecker/README.md

 - Must adopt reStructuredText conventions for params and return values.

 Recent changes:
+- Fixes for Xcode 6.3 beta - more restricted @autoclosure, Future(expression) deleted, more optionals changed
 - Fixes for Xcode 6.1GM - less casts needed, app delegate must be public, changes to optionals
 - Fixed a rare crash when the last app in the table quit.
 - Futures now use a custom queue to avoid the 64-thread limit on the main queues.